- 2013 WAMI Award Winner for Male Vocalist of the Year

 Click here for the interview on WHPK's program Sitting in the Park with Joseph "Smokey" Holman and Glenn Ross.

 JD is endorsed by Lentz Guitars

+In 2014 JD was featured in the April/May issue of Dartmouth Alumini Magazine's Voices in the Wilderness.
 In October of 2012 JD made the cover and was featured in RockWired Magazine's 25 Guitarists You've Gotta Know.
 JD continues to garner critical acclaim for his songwriting and playing receiving praise from Living Blues Magazine, Big City Rhythm & Blues Magazine, Vintage Guitar Magazine, Blues411, and many more publications.